 - (Plus, in March, during the promotion Mars aux Musees anyone under 26 is free, and one night in May, during the European Night of the Museums free for everyone from 6pm to 11pm)

-If you don’t qualify for any of the above, the best deal is the 7-day museum pass for 20€, that gets you in to all 14 municipal museums at your leisure for a week, including the Matisse Museum and the Palais Lascaris in Old Nice.
+If you don’t qualify for any of the above, the best deal is the 7-day all-access museum pass for 20€, that gets you in to all 14 municipal museums at your leisure for a week, including the Matisse Museum and Palais Lascaris in Old Nice.
 The only museum that is not included is Chagall, as it is a national museum and not municipal.

 Tickets for Non-Municipal Museums in Nice

-The Chagall museum is a national museums, so not included in the municipal museum groups or passes, but is less expensive and has a free day on the first Sunday of each month.
+The Chagall museum is a national museum, so not included in the municipal museum passes, but is less expensive and has a free day on the first Sunday of each month.
 The only other museum in Nice that is not included in the municipal deals is the very cool Garibaldi Medieval Crypt, which is technically not a museum anyway, but a tour.

 Free Museums in Nice

 There are 3 museums in Nice that are absolutely free, to everyone, all the time: the Museum of Asian Art located in the Parc Phoenix complex near the airport (closed Tuesdays), Villa Arson, a modern art museum open only in the afternoons (closed Tuesdays), located in the hills above Nice, and the Franciscan Monk Museum on Cimiez near the Matisse Museum.